trothr/vmworkshop/ztrust/trust-models.md

 It turns out that the logic can be turned around for a really handy effect.
 If you make some public statement, how do we know that it truly came from you?
-You can run a hash or a checksum against the document and then encrypt with your private key (which only you posess) then we in the public (with your public key) can decrypt the checksum or hash and confirm authenticity.
+You can run a hash or a checksum against the document and then encrypt *that* with your private key (which only you posess) then we in the public (with your public key) can decrypt the checksum or hash and confirm authenticity.
 Any other key would either get incorrect data or would fail to decrypt at all.
 We know it's you!

 ## Trust Models

-There are at least three identifyable trust models using the asymmetric cryptography we have described: hierarchical third party trust (PKI), person-to-person trust (PGP/GPG), and manual assertion (SSH).
+There are at least three trust models using the asymmetric cryptography we have described: hierarchical third party trust (PKI), person-to-person trust (PGP/GPG), and manual assertion (SSH).